Kalium/Snakepit/README.md

 * pit - An API for storing and retrieving analysis results and binary parent/child relationships.
 Minimal logic, could be put behind a load-balancer with several instances.
 Items are identified by SHA256.
 Items may have a parent.
 Analysis data are identified by SHA256 of the item and the key (read: name of analysis job) of the datum.
 * swagger - A system for viewing API documentation.
 Pit's mostly works.
 * snake - A bare-bones framework for doing asynchronous analysis tasks.
 Stores its results in pit.
 Designed to be run in clusters.
+* handler - A scorer, driven by rules served by pit.

 Access Things:
 * Flower binds to port 5555.